 Through empowerment and the renewal of hope, women change their lives.

-The Women's Residential Center (WRC) provides trauma-informed integrated chemical dependency and mental health services in a residential setting to women involved in the criminal justice system.
+The Women’s Residential Center (WRC) provides trauma-informed integrated chemical dependency and mental health services in a residential setting to women.
 The WRC helps women and their families overcome a variety of challenges, rebuild their lives, and re-enter their communities as healthy, productive individuals.

 Community Resources and Contact Information: